BangboLiang/BangboLiang.github.io/aboutme.md

 ***

-I'm a Student in Hunan University in Changsha, China.
+I'm a pre-PhD Student in Hunan University in Changsha, China.
 My major is computer scince and technology.

 This website is used to include, but is not limited to, record the life of studying for a degree.